tortoise/tortoise-orm/docs/contrib/unittest.rst

 truncate_all_models
 -------------------

-Truncate all model tables in the current context:
+Truncate all model tables in the current context.
+The function handles foreign key constraints automatically:

+- **PostgreSQL**: Uses a single ``TRUNCATE ...
+CASCADE`` statement (fast, single round-trip).
+- **Other databases**: Deletes in topological order — child tables are emptied before the parent tables they reference, avoiding FK constraint violations.

 .. code-block:: python